r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 In most cases, it's strictly forbidden for non-military personnel to go outside the city.

 **Oberon:**
-They would question {(M) him /(F) her} about which clan they belong to, and they would find out the truth.
+They would question [♂ him /♀ her] about which clan they belong to, and they would find out the truth.

 **Da Vinci:**
 Just like a police questioning...Morgan even has that stuff figured out.